absop/ST-Scheme/README.md

 ### Code Editing

-In order to get a better Scheme code editor experience, you will need to install another plugin: [RainbowBrackets] (https://github.com/absop/RainbowBrackets), it gives you rainbow brackets and the ability to quickly edit brackets.
+In order to get a better Scheme code editor experience, you will need to install another plugin: [RainbowBrackets](https://github.com/absop/RainbowBrackets), it gives you rainbow brackets and the ability to quickly edit brackets.